 Length of visit

-You need at least 8 hours to visit Versailles Palace, the gardens and Trianon Estate – and that’s if you are quick and in order to make the most of your Versailles tickets.
-In fact, this is such a massive place that it’d probably require 2 full days to be properly visited.
+You need at least 8 hours to properly visit Versailles Palace, the gardens and Trianon Estate – and that’s if you are quick.
+This is such a massive place that it’d probably require 2 full days to be fully explored.

-Make sure to be at the gate as soon as it opens, take your guided tour first and then continue exploring the gardens and the palace, relax by the fountains and in one of the nice cafés and enjoy the beautiful park.
+Plan an early visit (book the first time slot available) and if you are joining a guided tour, book one that departs early and then continue exploring the gardens and the palace, relax by the fountains and in one of the nice cafés and enjoy the beautiful park.

 Final tips for visiting Versailles Palace